Marken-Foo/shogi-translations/README.md

 (NEW!) [lishogi diary 1](karakoro/201206-lishogi-diary-1.md) - translation of 2020-12-06 note.com post

+(NEW!)
+[Shogi and Fischer increment](karakoro/201220-shogi-and-Fischer-increment.md) - translation of 2020-12-20 note.com post

 ### By 杉並委員長 (ch_suginami) ###

 [lishogi latest updates (as of nighttime, 8th December)](suginami/201208-lishogi-updates.md) - translation of 2020-12-08 note.com post